 Avoid buying veneer trunks as these are common and cheaper.

-Antique trunks usually have four materials – hide, wood, fabrics, and metal.
-Of these, the hide ones are rare, customized, and handmade.
-So, they are the most precious!
-In contrast, wood or leather ones might be machine-processed or painted.
-So, they are cheaper.
+Antique trunks usually consist of four materials: hide, wood, fabrics, and metal.
+The hide ones are rare, customized, and handmade, so they are the most precious!
+In contrast, wood or leather ones might be machine-processed or painted, so they are cheaper.

 And if you see a shiny patina on your trunk’s surface, it’s definitely steel!
 But such trunks dent and rust easily.
 So, you won’t get a high value for them.